biothings/biothings.api/docs/doc/studio.rst

 We've been able to easily convert a remote flat file to a fully operational BioThings API:

-* by defining a data plugin, we told the **Hub** where the remote data was and what the parser function was
+* by defining a data plugin, we told the **BioThings Hub** where the remote data was and what the parser function was
-* **BioThings Hub** then generated a `dumper` to download data locally
+* **BioThings Hub** then generated a `dumper` to download data locally on the server
 * It also generated an `uploader` to run the parser and store resulting JSON documents
 * We defined a build configuration to include the newly integrated datasource and then trigger a new build
 * Data was indexed internally on local ElasticSearch by creating a full release
 * Then we created a BioThings API instance pointing to that new index

-The final step would then be to deploy that API as cluster, on a cloud.
+The final step would then be to deploy that API as a cluster on a cloud.
 This last step is currently under development, stay tuned!

 ***************
 Troubleshooting
 ***************

-We test and make sure, as much as we can, that **BioThings Studio** image is up-to-date and running properly.
+We test and make sure, as much as we can, that the **BioThings Studio** image is up-to-date and running properly.
 But things can still go wrong...

 First make sure all services are running.
 Enter the container and type ``netstat -tnlp``, you should see services running on ports (see usual running `services`_).
 If services running on ports 7080 or 7022 aren't running,